Store

 Accessing Stored Values

-To access the stored values in other hooks, use the store namespace:
+To access values stored in the replication store, use the store namespace:

 {store.my_key} # Access a value stored with key "my_key"